 Have you ever had a job interview in Germany?
-I wrote about how I got my permanent full time job in Germany without speaking German in another post.
-It is not easy to find an English speaking job, but it is possible.
-So, in this post, I am going to share with you the interview process in Germany, and also some tips on how you can increase your chances of getting a job.
+It is not easy to find an English-speaking job, but it is possible.
+In this post, I am going to share with you the interview process in Germany, and also some tips on how you can increase your chances of getting a job.

-After I graduated from my master degree in Germany, I applied for a graduate position at an international company.
-I was invited to an assessment center, which lasted for one and a half day.
 Please keep in mind that the interview process can be different in every company.
 I am just sharing with you my experience.
-You may experience a different interview process depending on the companies and positions that you apply for.
+You may experience a different interview process in Germany depending on the companies and positions that you apply for.

 Day One: Get to know the company + Networking chance